officelifehq/officelife/docs/introduction.md

 #### Crons

 * `LogMissedWorklogEntry` that runs at 11pm every day.
 This job checks all the employees who hasn't logged a worklog on the current day, and increments the `consecutive_worklog_missed` field in the Employee table for each found employee.
-* `WorklogWeeklyStats` that runs every Sunday at midnight.
-This job calculates the usage of the worklog feature for each employee on the server.

 ### Users vs employees